Northrop Grumman B-21 Raider: Design and development

 This 2016 artist's rendering depicts the B-21 with a much darker color than the actual aircraft unveiled in 2022.

 The Air Force launched the classified Long Range Strike Bomber (LRS-B) program in 2011 to create a stealthy intercontinental strategic bomber that could deliver conventional and thermonuclear weapons.
 The service issued a request for proposals to develop an LRS-B aircraft in July 2014 and awarded a development contract to Northrop Grumman in October 2015.
 The contract award was protested by Boeing and Lockheed Martin, who had submitted a joint bid, but a year later the Government Accountability Office (GAO) sustained the USAF's decision.
 The GAO report revealed that cost was the deciding factor in selecting Northrop Grumman over the Boeing-Lockheed Martin team.

 Management and acquisition of the B-21 program is overseen by the Air Force Rapid Capabilities Office, rather than through the traditional military-procurement process.
-The program remains subject to the Nunn–McCurdy reporting requirements to the U.S. Congress.
+The program remains subject to the Nunn–McCurdy reporting requirements to the US Congress.
 A 2015 media report said the Air Force wanted the bomber to also function as an intelligence collection platform, battle manager, and interceptor aircraft.
 In 2016, Air Force Secretary Deborah Lee James said the B-21 would be a "fifth-generation global precision attack platform" with networked sensor-shoot capability.
-Northrop Grumman describes the B-21 as "the world's first sixth-generation aircraft."
+In 2022, Northrop Grumman describes the B-21 as "the world's first sixth-generation aircraft."

 Richard E. Cole, left, the last living Doolittle Raider, announces the name of the B-21 with Air Force Secretary Deborah Lee James, right, during the Air Force Association conference on 19 September 2016.

 At the 2016 Air Warfare Symposium, Air Force officials announced that the LRS-B would be designated "B-21" because it would be the 21st century's first bomber.
 In September 2016, Air Force officials announced that the B-21 would be named "Raider" in honor of the Doolittle Raiders.
 Retired Lt.
 Col. Richard E. Cole, the last member of the Doolittle Raiders then living, was present at the naming ceremony at the Air Force Association conference.

 In March 2016, the USAF announced seven tier-one suppliers for the program: Pratt & Whitney, BAE Systems, Spirit AeroSystems, Orbital ATK, Rockwell Collins, GKN Aerospace, and Janicki Industries.
 In 2016, the F-35 program manager Chris Bogdan said the B-21's engines would be similar enough to the F-35's Pratt & Whitney F135 engine to reduce its cost.

 The cockpit windows of the B-21 are unique to the aircraft, and designed to eliminate joints and seams to minimize radar cross-section.

 The program completed its critical design review in December 2018.
 In January 2020, Air Force officials released new B-21 renderings, showing the distinctive flush and blended inlets and the two-wheel main landing gear design.
 The drawing appeared to show a smaller, lighter aircraft than the B-2.
+Similar to the B-2, it is a flying wing and lambda wing design.